Natalee777/Documentation-Test-Task-nobl9/README.md

 * Click **New SSH key**

-* Add a descriptive label in the "Title field".
+* Add a descriptive label in the "Title" field.
 For example, "Personal MacBook Air"

 * Paste your key into the "Key" field